 All learning in school makes reference to pupils’ futures.
 Pupils are made aware of why they are learning and how what they are learning will benefit them in their future life and employment.

-Pupils visit workplaces at least once a year from Year 8 upwards.
-In Year 8 and 9 the visits widen pupils understanding of the workplaces in the local area.
+Pupils visit workplaces at least once a year from Year 7 upwards.
+At Key Stage 3, the visits widen pupils understanding of the workplaces in the local area.
 In Year 10 and 11 the visits are tailored more to pupils areas of interest.
 Pupils in Year 11 have access to an individualised Work Experience Programme.

 Pupils from Y8 upwards have a range of experiences with local FE and HE providers.
 These may be in school, off site, virtual or in person.